 Either your tire blew out or transmission malfunction or even external disturbance like crashes and getting a ticket from patrolling police officer.
 It seems like there’s a force of nature that intervenes to turn things into disorder or chaos.
 If you think so, know that you’re not wrong.

-A sound weld is the best form of the weld, it will have the ability to withstand its designed stress, which means that the quality of fusion between the weld metal and the parent metal is top notch.
+A sound weld is the best form of the weld, it will have the ability to withstand its designed stress, which means that the quality of fusion between the weld metal and the parent metal is top-notch.
 However, entropy also plays its role to spread chaos in welding.
-If the welder is unaware and somehow make mistake, it will result in non-uniform weld metal.
+If the welder is unaware and somehow make a mistake, it will result in the non-uniform weld metal.

 Now, this non-uniform phenomenon is what we call as discontinuity.
 So what’s discontinuity and how to avert the forming of discontinuities during welding?
 This article will give you a clear definition of discontinuity itself that will surely help you as a welder.

 Now we know that the existence of discontinuity means that the weldment is not sound.
-Basically, there is two main categories of discontinuity based on its inflicted damage on the material.
+Basically, there are two main categories of discontinuity based on its inflicted damage on the material.

 Even when this type of discontinuity is highly tolerated.
 It is wise for you to always avoid it to train your mind to give your best when doing something.
 So when the time comes for you to handle a job with stricter regulation on discontinuity, you’ll be ready.

 In some cases, a discontinuity can greatly affect the performance of the weld.
 Discontinuities like lack of fusion, laminar tearing, and most forms of cracks are one of them.
 No matter how hard you try to repair it, you’ll only waste your time and resources, making it not worth the fuss.
 So it’s best for you to avoid it from the very first place by following the correct welding procedure.

 Because there are just so many forms of discontinuity, there are also many ways to treat them.
 To make things simpler, let’s talk about it one by one.